Good Grief Cook

 Jump to Recipe

-The Best Italian Panini sandwich recipe with pesto, mozzarella and roasted red peppers is grief inspired.
+This Italian sandwich recipe with pesto, mozzarella and roasted red peppers is grief inspired.
+It is the best Italian panini recipe.

 It's been 4 years, 4 months and 14 days since William died.
 I have grown leaps and bounds through this grief experience, but surprisingly still learning how to deal.
 I must be a slow study or maybe, just maybe, this is typical of the grief process when one loses a bright light in their life.